6 min. to read

-The reason why I like Luminar for a job like this is because it has a variety of photo enhancer filters, and it supports layers.
+The reason why I like Luminar for a job like this is because it has a variety of photo enhancer filters and online image enhancer tools, and it supports layers.
 So I can work on different areas of the photo to make them look just right.

 I know it sounds silly to encourage you to really look at your photo before you start image adjustments, but that's exactly what you need to do.
 This picture is a perfect example.
 Overall I like the lighting and the composition.
 But as I study the photo further, I've decided that I want enhance the sky in the image to have a little more pop, and I think the buildings should display more saturation and detail.

 Since I know that I want more pop in the sky, I'm going to add the Polarizer to my workspace.
 I'm also going to add Advanced Contrast, Clarity, Details Enhancer, and Sharpening.
 These tools will help me enhance the look of the buildings in the photo.

 Photographers often don't know where to start image editing their photos.
 I recommend that you begin with what needs the most work.
 In the case of my Las Vegas skyline, I want to start with the sky.
 Depending on how that turns out, it will influence how much more image adjustment the buildings need.

 As it turned out, adding a +72 amount for the polarizer is all the sky in the photo needed.
 I think it looks great.
 So now I can turn my attention to image editing the buildings in the photo.

 As I look at the buildings, it seems that I have two options.
 I could use the global tools that apply the changes to the entire photo, including the sky, or I could select just the buildings with the brush tool on a separate layer of the photo.